 Find the best blackout curtains to match your Roman blinds.

-Position and measuring
+Positioning and measuring Roman blinds

 The blind can be set within the window recess or outside it.
 Hanging the blind above the frame will maximise the light, since the top pleat won’t then block the window.
 It’s best to allow at least 45mm fabric overlap on each side and the base (around 75mm would be even better), so that light won’t creep around the blind edges.
 If the sill protrudes, the blind can finish there.
 Find a measuring guide at Terry’s Fabrics.

-Made to measure blinds are supplied according to your own measurements so use a metal tape and be precise.
+Made to measure blinds are supplied according to your own measurements, so use a metal tape and be precise.
 Alternatively, you can relax and let a blind company measure up then fit the completed blinds for you.

 Making your own Roman blinds